-Mr. Olson, age 71, has been a partner since 1970 in the law firm of Munger, Tolles & Olson LLP, which is one of several law firms that were retained by a subsidiary of the Company in 2012 and which may again be retained in 2013.
+Mr. Olson, age 72, has been a partner since 1970 in the law firm of Munger, Tolles & Olson LLP, which is one of several law firms that were retained by a subsidiary of the Company in 2013 and which may again be retained in 2014.
 He has served as a Director of the Company since September 2003 and serves on the Executive Committee.
-Mr. Olson is a Director of Berkshire Hathaway Inc., Edison International and City National Corporation, and is a Trustee of Western Asset Funds.
-He is a Director of a number of other non-profit organizations, including the California Institute of Technology, the Mayo Clinic and ProPublica.
+Mr. Olson is a Director of Berkshire Hathaway Inc., Edison International and City National Corporation and is a Trustee of Western Asset Funds.
+He is a Director and serves on the Audit Committee of the non-profit RAND Corporation and is a Director of a number of other non-profit organizations, including the California Institute of Technology, the Mayo Clinic and ProPublica.
 As a partner of a major law firm specializing in corporate and financial matters, Mr. Olson has significant experience in financial, transactional, litigation and compliance matters involving public companies in the United States, as well as public policy challenges facing companies with global operations.
-As a Directors, Mr. Olson also has experience in governance matters affecting organizations of comparable size and scope as the Company.
+As a Director of other public companies and as an advisor to public company boards of directors, Mr. Olson also has experience in governance matters affecting organizations of comparable size and scope as the Company.